KumarRobotics/ublox/README.md

 * `uart1/baudrate`: Bit rate of the serial communication.
 Defaults to 9600.
 * `uart1/in`: UART1 in communication protocol.
 Defaults to UBX, NMEA & RTCM.
 See `CfgPRT` message for possible values.
 * `uart1/out`: UART1 out communication protocol.
 Defaults to UBX, NMEA & RTCM.
 See `CfgPRT` message for possible values.
-* `ublox_version`: Version of device: 6, 7 or 8.
-Defaults to 6.
-Please consult known issues section.
 * `frame_id`: ROS name prepended to frames produced by the node.
 Defaults to `gps`.
 * `rate`: Rate in Hz of measurements.
 Defaults to 4.
 * `nav_rate`: How often navigation solutions are published in number of measurement cycles.
 Defaults to 1.
 * `enable_ppp`: Enable precise-point-positioning system.
 Defaults to false.
-* `cfg_gnss/sbas`: Enable satellite-based augmentation system.
+* `gnss/sbas`: Enable satellite-based augmentation system.
 Defaults to false.
 * `sbas/max`: Maximum number of SBAS channels.
 Defaults to 0.
 * `sbas/usage`: See `CfgSBAS` message for details.
 Defaults to 0.
 * `dynamic_model`: Possible values below.
 Defaults to `portable`.
 See u-blox documentation for further description.